TiffanyVlaar/TiffanyVlaar.github.io/docs/supervision.markdown

 <img src="/docs/DeClippele.jpg" width="400"/>
 -->

-Email me to ask about the opportunities below.
+Please feel free to email me to ask about the opportunities below.
 In your email please include your CV, university transcripts, and any dissertations/papers you may have written (but do not worry if you do not have any publications at this stage).

 **Opportunities**